srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     This file is the debugging deployment manifest file.
 It is located in the root directory of the IoT Edge Solution.

-    When the process begins, you will see a dialog open in the lower right corner of the windows that says, **Please setup iotedgehubdev first before starting simulator**, click **Setup**.
+    When the process begins, you will see a dialog open in the lower right corner of the windows that says, **Please setup iotedgehubdev first before starting simulator**.

-Error: Cannot find config file.
-You can press Ctrl + Shift + P to open command palette and run `Azure IoT Edge: Setup IoT Edge Simulator` to setup IoT Edge simulator first.

-azure-iot-edge.setupIotedgehubdev:
-Error: getaddrinfo ENOTFOUND AZ-220-HUB-CAH050961.azure-devices.net
+1. When you see the prompt to **setup iotedgehubdev**, click **Setup**.

 1. When prompted for the **IoT Hub Connection String**, enter the **Connection string--primary key** you noted earlier.